saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

                     >  to 10.0.2.3 via ge-0/0/3.11
 ```

-Both devices offer plenty of other commands to really get into the nitty gritty but I am going to skip that here.
 Additional verification of label information will be done when the VPN is setup.